TsokarosRelativity/antoniostsokaros.github.io/_pages/profiles.md

       <p>James Bamber</p>
       <p>Postdoctoral Research Associate</p>
       <p>jbamber@illinois.edu</p>
+    align: right
+    image:
+    title:
+    content:
+    image_circular: false # crops the image to make it circular
+    more_info: >

   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/
   - header: Graduate Students